AleRabo/Better-RP/README.md

 - A damage indicator showing how much damage is dealt to players
 - If you are MTF you can cuff SCPS
 - A starting cassie announcement saying a containment breach has occured
+- A tesla gate bypass if you have a tablet in your inventory

 # Config: